joexbayer/Flocking-Simulation/README.md

    - Clicking the mouse creates a Hunter, hunting bots and turning them to hunters.
 (Only active while interactive Mouse.)
 - Formation option, enabling full mesh between bots of the same team.
 - Extra details option, showing stats and vectors.
-- Resize canvas, allows resizing from the main canvas, by clicking with the mouse.

 - Reset, resets the website and canvas.